1955 Gibson Les Paul Junior – Sunburst

 Serial number: 511517

-Cosmetic Condition: Very good, light play wear for its age on front of body, a few dings on the back of body on neck and headstock.
+Condition: Very good, light play wear for its age on front of body, a few dings on back of body, neck and headstock.

 Description:

-This Jr plays and sounds great with endless sustain, it rings like a bell, very resonant, the P-90 is strong and punchy, great vintage feel and tone, the intonation is good and the trussrod works fine.
-The Sunburst finish is beautiful, the 3 colors are deep and strong and the checking is just the way it should be.
-On the back there are some dings, signs due to time.
-Untouched electronics and wiring, original hardware and plastics.
-Original frets are still in good shape.
+This Jr plays and sounds great with endless sustain, very musical, dynamic, resonant.
+The original P-90 pickup sounds punchy and strong, but sweet and warm at the same time, a great vintage feel and tone.
+The intonation is good, and the truss rod works fine.
+The Sunburst finish is beautiful, the 3 colors are deep and strong, and the smooth checking is just the way it should be.
+On the back of the body are some dings, signs due to time.
+Untouched electronics and wiring, original hardware, and plastics.
+The original frets are still in good shape.

 Specifications: